 good luck!
 (10/01/2008)

 Have you ever wondered if there was a healthful alternative to the sugar and preservative filled ice cream you buy in the supermarkets?
 If you have or if you would truly like to try homemade ice cream then this is for you.
+I have a recipe for vanilla ice cream, that will knock your socks off when you taste it.

 In a large saucepan, bring 6 cups milk to a boil over medium heat.
 Remove from heat and set aside.
 In a mixing bowl, beat egg YOLKS; add remaining milk and mix well.